EASS-HIT-PART-A-2024-CLASS-IV/my_chat_gpt/README.md

   Username: admin
   Password: bringthemhome
   ```
 * Access the API documentation at http://localhost:8000/docs.
-You can obtain a token by entering your username and password from the link provided above.
+You can obtain a token by entering your username and password from the text box above.
 * Please note that the Swagger UI is also password-protected, and it will temporarily block access if the password is entered incorrectly more than five times, for a duration of five minutes.
   ```swagger codegen
   Username: bringthemhome